schalkdaniel/text_mining/README.md

 - create fancy visualization (maybe with `d3.js`, should work perfectly with `ioslides`)
 - create the presentation with `ioslides`
 - write the report
+- clean list of references and references within the text

 ## Topics